synshop/rtfm/docs/admins/synbackup.md

 ## Borg

 The backup reposotory is under the `borg` user and is at `/home/borg/backups`.
 The password in is in the password safe.
-There is the same password for the `borg` user and the `backups` borg archive.
+It is the same password for the `borg` user and the `backups` borg archive.

 ### Adding a new machine to be backed up

 #### On the remote machine

-1.  install borg.
+1. Install borg.
 For Debian/Ubuntu: `apt install borgbackup`
 2. Create an ssh key with out a password: `ssh-keygen -t ed25119`
-3. create a cronjob (`crontab -e`) with two entries.
-Be sure to replace the password and directories to backup with real values:
+3. Create a cronjob (`crontab -e`) with two entries.
+Be sure to replace the password (`PASSWORD_FROM_KEEPASS`) and directories to backup (`/directory1/to/backup`) with real values:
    ```
-   0   4  *   *   *     BORG_PASSPHRASE=PASSWORD_FROM_KEEPASS /usr/bin/borg create -v --stats borg@10.0.40.33:/home/borg/backups::{hostname}-{now:%Y-%m-%d}  /directory1/to/backup /directory2/to/backup
+   0   4  *   *   *     BORG_PASSPHRASE=PASSWORD_FROM_KEEPASS /usr/bin/borg create -v --stats borg@10.0.40.33:/home/borg/backups::{hostname}-{now:\%Y-\%m-\%d}  /directory1/to/backup /directory2/to/backup
    0   5  *   *   *     BORG_PASSPHRASE=PASSWORD_FROM_KEEPASS /usr/bin/borg prune -v --list borg@10.0.40.33:/home/borg/backups --prefix '{hostname}' --keep-daily=7 --keep-weekly=4 --keep-monthly=6
    ```

 #### On the synbackup

-1. copy the public SSH key from step #2 above
+1. Copy the public SSH key from step #2 above
-2. add it to `/home/borg/.ssh/authorized_keys`, but locked down like this.
+2. Add it to `/home/borg/.ssh/authorized_keys`, but locked down like this.
 Be sure to replace the key in this value:
   ```
   command="borg serve --append-only --restrict-to-path /home/borg/",restrict ssh-ed25519 AAAAC-SSH-KEY-HERE-EiJ root@caddy
   ```